 Ten years and counting – our solar projects in brief

 Repowering London has been working for a decade to build sustainable, community-led energy systems in London.
-So far, we have established 10 energy co-operatives and installed solar arrays on 38 buildings, generating a total of 840 kWp.
+So far, we have established 10 energy co-operatives and installed solar arrays on 41 buildings, with a generating capacity totalling more than 1MWp.
 Browse this page to find out about what some of these projects have achieved for their local communities.

 Aldgate Solar Power